-- 1. Configuration management plan that shows how the RBOC Contractor will provide strict control over configuration management.
-This plan must include provisions for tracking changes, not only to the source code, but also to all other components, which comprise the RBOC.
-This includes, but is not limited to, - a.
-Configuration files, - b.
-Digital command language scripts, and - c.
-Database scripts and parameter files, - 2.1.
+- c.
+Database scripts and parameter files, - 2.
 The RBOC Contractor shall document configuration management activities and processes and must report such activities to the Joint Board on a quarterly basis.
-As part of that report, the RBOC Contractor must provide an overall summary of code changes and other modifications, - 3-2.
-The RBOC Contractor shall provide change reports describing modifications as changes occur, - 4.3.
-The RBOC Contractor shall provide software build reports that shall include a comprehensive list of all components included in each software delivery, along with a description of what changes were made to each component, and
+As part of that report, the RBOC Contractor must provide an overall summary of code changes and other modifications, - 3.
+The RBOC Contractor shall provide change reports describing modifications as changes occur, - 4.
+The RBOC Contractor shall provide software build reports that shall include a comprehensive list of all components included in each software delivery, along with a description of what changes were made to each component, and - 5.

-5.4.
 The RBOC Contractor must provide the Joint Board with a comprehensive set of documentation on a quarterly basis.
 The quarterly documentation delivery shall include updates to the RBOC documentation to reflect all changes which were implemented during the quarter.